Clan War Scheduler

 Scheduler commands can be customized or disabled entirely by editing your server's config options.

-: The name of the event
+title: The name of the event

-: When the event takes place.
+date: The date and time when the event takes place.
 Click here for an explanation on how dates are parsed.
 See below on how you can create multiple schedules on the same day with one command.

-: Only allow people with a certain role to react.
-Note: you must first add a restriction with !scheduleroleadd
+optional restriction: Only allow people with a certain role to react.
+Note: you must first add a restriction with !scheduleroleadd (shown below) in order for it to work.

 Create a new schedule.